Conway, Massachusetts

 Wednesday 2-7;

-Face coverings and social distancing are recommended.
-Please bring a face covering with you.
+Face coverings and social distancing are recommended though not required.

-We are distributing our own library cards – the first in 121 years!
 Patrons can stop in and complete a “Library Registration Form” to receive a Field Memorial Library card.
 With our card, a patron can search our Conway library collection, all CWMars Libraries, or search any one of the other 157 library members.
-Patrons can also search for an item we do not hold, put a hold on it at another library, and specify you wish to pick it up at the Field Library in Conway.
-You will receive an email when it is received at the Field Library.

 To search the CWMars network, any of its member libraries, and/or to access your account, click here